Global trends shaping marketing in 2020: Part 2

 What will be the most significant trends to impact marketing in 2020?

-Following our first blog post on the topic, our remaining global leaders from around the world share their thoughts on the trends that will shape marketing, and social media, in 2020.
+Following yesterday’s blog post, our remaining global leaders from around the world share their thoughts on the trends that will shape marketing, and social media, in 2020.

 Nathan McDonald, Co-Founder and Group CEO